 Moving away from this recipe will change the salad away from being a Caesar salad quite quickly and as there are so few ingredients, that can happen quite quickly!

 Saying that, there is nothing wrong with using the recipe as a building block for adding other ingredients.
 Chicken is a common classic as is crispy pancetta.
-I’ve also made versions topped with a poached egg.
+I’ve also made versions topped with a poached egg and my Roasted Garlic Mushrooms.

 Make it Vegetarian